mjbradvica/MediatorBuddy/README.md

 ### Detailed Usage For Razor Pages

-#### Using the Standard Page
+#### Using the Base Page

-The base page is an opinionated version of the normal page.
-The base page will satisfy most use cases, while the standard page is useful if you need a customized approach.
+The standard page is an opinionated version of the normal page.
+The standard page will satisfy most use cases, while the base page is useful if you need a customized approach.

-Unlike the base page, you will need to define your view model property and bind to it.
+Unlike the standard page, you will need to define your view model property and bind to it.

 ```csharp
 public class MyModel : MediatorBuddyPage